gesslar/glpu/doc/wiki/simul_efun/file.md

 ### PARAMETERS

-    object ob - The object to query the file name of.
+* `object ob` - The object to query the file name of.

-### RETURNS

-    string - The name of the file corresponding to the object.

 ## DESCRIPTION